Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Abstract

 \section{Abstract}

-We study a new version of the \EuclideanTSP called \VectorTSP (\VTSP for short) where a mobile entity is allowed to move according to a set of physical constraints inspired from the paper-and-pencil game \emph{Racetrack} (also known as \emph{Vector Racer}).
-In contrast to other versions of \TSP accounting for physical constraints, such as \DubinsTSP, the spirit of this model is that (1) no speed limitations apply, and (2) inertia depends on the current velocity.
-As such, this model is closer to typical models considered in path planning problems, although applied here to the visit of $n$ cities in a non-predetermined order.
+We study a new version of the Traveling Salesperson Problem, called \VectorTSP, where the traveler is subject to discrete acceleration constraints, as defined in the paper-and-pencil game Racetrack (also known as Vector Racer).
+In this model, the degrees of freedom at a certain point in time depends on the current velocity, and the speed is not limited.

-We motivate and introduce the \VectorTSP problem, discussing fundamental differences with other versions of \TSP.
-In particular, an optimal visit order for \ETSP may not be optimal for \VTSP.
-We show that \VectorTSP is NP-hard, and in the other direction, that \VectorTSP admits a natural reduction to \GroupTSP.
-On the algorithmic side, we formulate the search for a solution as an interactive scheme between a high-level algorithm and a trajectory oracle, the former being responsible for computing the visit order and the latter for computing the cost (or the trajectory) for a given visit order.
-We present algorithms for both, and we demonstrate through experiments that this approach finds increasingly better solutions than the optimal trajectory for an optimal \ETSP tour as the size of the instance increases, which confirms \VTSP as an original problem.